Cohen-Or/cohen-or.github.io/posts/sjm.md

 ![S&P SJM in-sample](/images/sjm6.png)

 ## Conclusion

-In the next post we will learn how to tune this parameter through cross-validation and using the trained model to inform our asset allocation strategy.
+Time series clustering is a powerful technique for analyzing temporal data that we can use to adapt out strategies to the changing dynamics in financial markets.
+In the next post we will build upon this knowledge and learn how to improve our strategic asset allocation based on the information this models provide us.

 ___
 References: